 This is called strict liability.
 As long as the dog bite victim was not teasing, tormenting or abusing the dog, the dog owner is by law automatically liable to you for all damages you suffer from the attack.

 Dog bite cases against landlords for a bite caused by a tenant’s dog to another tenant, or visitor, are governed by a negligence standard.
 This is a tougher standard than strict liability.

-This typically happens when the dog chases you and you come injured, even in the absence of an actual bite.
+This typically happens when the dog chases you and you become injured, even in the absence of an actual bite.
 As long as that is shown, the dog owner is strictly liable for all injuries you sustained.

 What To Do After A Dog Bite

 - Call the police

 - Get the full contact information for the dog owner, and all witnesses to the attack

 - File a report with the local animal control office

 - Contact a qualified Boston dog bite lawyer